Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic competence: Introduction

-Recently, however, we showed that these symmetrical results, observed with word embeddings or small, first-generation LLMs, disappear in larger and higher-performing models \citep{bonnasse-gahot_fmri_2024}.
-More precisely, brain score maps exhibited an increasing left-right hemispheric asymmetry when LLMs increased in number of parameters and in performance on NLP tasks.
+Recently, we showed that the symmetrical results reported with small, first-generation LLMs, disappeared with larger and higher-performing models \citep{bonnasse-gahot_fmri_2024}.
+More precisely, brain predictivity maps exhibited an increasing left-right hemispheric asymmetry when LLMs increased in number of parameters and in performance on natural language processing tasks.
 Furthermore, this left-right asymmetry also emerged for a given LLM alongside its training.
 The relationship between amount of training and left-right asymmetry showed a phase transition profile that is reminiscent of those that have been observed in LLMs' performance on several benchmarks \citep{chen2023sudden}.

-The present work aims at understanding what competence, acquired during training, drives the emergence of the left-right asymmetry in brain score.
-We conduct a series of experiments designed to track the evolution of linguistic and non-linguistic capabilities of LLMs as a function of training progression, and we study their relationship to left-right asymmetry in brain score.
+The present work aims at understanding what competence acquired during training drives the emergence of the left-right asymmetry in brain predictivity.
+We conduct a series of experiments designed to track the evolution of linguistic and non-linguistic capabilities of LLMs as a function of training progression, and we study their relationship to left-right asymmetry in brain correlation.
 In our initial experiment, we systematically investigate how the performance of an LLM on a set of carefully constructed benchmarks evolves with training.
-This set includes two linguistic benchmarks (BLiMP, \citealp{warstadt2020blimp} and Zorro, \citealp{huebner2021babyberta}) and two non-linguistic benchmarks (specifically, Arithmetic and Dyck language tasks), all designed as minimal pairs tasks to isolate specific competencies.
-Our analyses reveal a striking correlation: as training progresses, the emergence of the left-right dominance in brain score maps closely mirrors the improvement in performance on the linguistic benchmarks, but not on the non-linguistic benchmarks.
+This set includes two linguistic benchmarks (BLiMP, \citealp{warstadt2020blimp} and Zorro, \citealp{huebner2021babyberta}) and two non-linguistic benchmarks (specifically, Arithmetic and Dyck language tasks), all designed as minimal-pair tasks to isolate specific competencies.
+Our analyses reveal a striking correlation: as training progresses, the emergence of the left-right dominance in the correlation between brain activity and model predictions closely mirrors the improvement in performance on the linguistic benchmarks, but not on the non-linguistic benchmarks.